We are recommending EVERYBODY to renew their DACA now, but please read below.

 The information below has been curated based on publicly available documents issued by the ACLU, the National Immigration Law Center, Immigrant Justice, FWD.us, and the Department of Homeland Security.
 None of this information replaces legal advice.

-UPDATE June 28, 2019: the Supreme Court of the United States (SCOTUS) agreed to review lower court decisions related to the termination of the DACA program.
 Due to the uncertainty of how SCOTUS will ultimately decide these cases, if your DACA expires in the next year, we strongly encourage you to consult an immigration attorney or DOJ-accredited representative and submit your renewal application as soon as possible!
 You are eligible to renew if you have DACA now or have had DACA in the past.
 There have already been hundreds of thousands of renewals since courts first issued the injunctions that reopened the renewal process, — let’s keep it up.
 Remember: you have rights, and you can still renew your DACA today.

 - If the SCOTUS decides to terminate the program and you have filed for renewal, USCIS may “grandfather in” already-accepted applications and continue processing them or USCIS may stop processing already-accepted applications and may return the application fees that were submitted with the unprocessed applications

 - If you apply early and are granted DACA renewal, your “new” DACA and work permit may start being valid before your “old” DACA and work permit expires.
 Nevertheless, your new work permit will expire two years after its date of approval.

 - The processing times listed on the USCIS website range between 5 to 39 months depending on which service center has your case.
 The processing times seem long but anecdotally we’ve heard of cases taking 3-5 months to process still.
 Consider the possibility of your case taking longer to process than the previous times you applied.

 - REMEMBER: New applications are still NOT being accepted at this moment, and advance parole is NOT available.